Benjamin Burton (British Army officer): Military career

 Burton was commissioned into the Royal Artillery on 9 March 1875.
-He saw action in South Africa during the Second Boer War for which he was appointed a Companion of the Order of the Bath.
-He went on to become Commander, Royal Artillery for 1st Division in September 1907 and General Officer Commanding the Northumbrian Division in the UK in March 1912.
+He saw action in South Africa during the Second Boer War, for which he was appointed a Companion of the Order of the Bath.
+He went on to become Commander, Royal Artillery for 1st Division in September 1907 and General Officer Commanding the Northumbrian Division in the United Kingdom in March 1912.
 He handed over command of his division and retired just before the division was deployed to France in April 1915.
 He was appointed a Companion of the Order of St Michael and St George in recognition of his services in connection with the First World War on 24 January 1917.